-Before running robot-camera calibration, Pickit’s robot integration should be

-    installed, configured and running in your robot.
-Please refer to the ROBOT
+Before running robot-camera calibration, Pickit’s robot integration should be installed, configured and running in your robot.
+Please refer to the Robot integrations section, and follow the instructions for your particular brand.

-    INTEGRATIONS section of this knowledge base (see panel at the left of the page),

-    and follow the instructions for your particular brand.

-    Once the robot integration is running correctly, you should expect to see the

-    robot connection status of the web interface top bar turn from disconnected

-    (below left) to connected (below right).
+Once the robot integration is running correctly, you should expect to see the robot connection status of the web interface top bar turn from disconnected (below left) to connected (below right).

 The calibration wizard